gattsby/code_snippets/README.md

 I watched a video about passing arguments to methods, and part of that was building a "superhero fighting project" type thing.
 So I'll upload that separately for viewing.

+## May 4, 2025
+First thing on the list today is completing a graded lab called Writing Methods.
+It uses code I wrote in a previous lab and I'll be repurposing it to reinforce how you can use methods to change the behavior of your code.
+Will upload it when I finish.